-The largest share of the District's net position (79.8 percent) relates to investments in capital assets, less any related debt outstanding, used to acquire those capital assets.
-Reserves to pay debt service expenses represent another 2.4 percent.
+The largest share of the District's net position (69.5 percent) relates to net investment in capital assets.
+Reserves to pay debt service expenses represent another 19.6 percent.
 The resources required to repay the debt must be provided annually from assessments, since the capital assets themselves cannot be liquidated to pay the liabilities.
-Funds restricted for capital improvements represent 3.9 percent of the total net position with the remaining 13.9 percent unrestricted.
+A small portion of the net position (0.8 percent) is restricted for capital improvements with the remaining net position being unrestricted.